cdmoro/anki-material-flashcard/README.md

 ## Variants

-`Anki basic flashcard` comes with several variants: base (default), blue, white, purple, pink, teal, green, and orange.
+`Anki Material flashcard` comes with several variants: base (default), blue, white, purple, pink, teal, green, and orange.
 All the colors were taken from the material color specification.
 Checkout [the demo](https://codepen.io/cdmoro/pen/ZEqbOLG) to see the colors in action!

 ## Additional features